andrewheiss/ath-hugo/content/blog/2022-05-20_marginalia/index.markdown

 </style>

 <div class="alert alert-info">
-<strong>Note:</strong> You can download PDF, SVG, and PNG versions of the marginal effects digrams in this guide, as well as the original Adobe Illustrator file, here:
+<strong>Note:</strong> You can download PDF, SVG, and PNG versions of the marginal effects diagrams in this guide, as well as the original Adobe Illustrator file, here:

 - [PDFs, SVGs, and PNGs](http://files.andrewheiss.com/marginal-effects-diagrams/marginal-effects-output.zip)
 - [Illustrator .ai file](http://files.andrewheiss.com/marginal-effects-diagrams/marginal-effects.ai)